 Download FishPig Magento WordPress extension It has two versions, one for Magento 1 and another for Magento 2, I will show you how to integrate WordPress in both Magento 1 and Magento 2.

-When the download finished, upload the unzipped folders and files into the root directory of your Magento 1.x store, on Admin Panel, Click on WordPress option, you have to configure Database and Integration:
+When the download finished, upload the unzipped folders and files into the root directory of your Magento 1.x store.
+On Admin Panel, Click on the WordPress option, you have to configure Database and Integration:

 Go to the app folder from the root directory of your store and create directories: code/FishPig.
-When the download finished, go to your Magento root directory and you need to extract the files from archive there.
+When the download finished, go to your Magento root directory, and you need to extract the files from the archive there.
 It will show like below:

 php bin/magento module:enable FishPig_WordPress php bin/magento setup:upgrade php bin/magento setup:di:compile php bin/magento cache:clean php bin/magento cache:flush